Call 1800 111 483 to book an appointment with Dr Chapman

 SERVICES

 For women, depending on the level of testing already performed, the fertility specialist may order further pathology tests.
-For men, a blood test for hepatitis B and C, HIV and a semen analysis are all routinely conducted.
+For men, a blood test for hepatitis B and C, HIV and a sperm analysis are all routinely conducted.

 Pre-pregnancy screening for some genetic conditions such as cystic fibrosis is available and can be discussed with your specialist.